 3. Mercer University

-Mercer University‘s School of Medicine was founded in 1982 and offers many program options for prospective students.
-In addition to the M.D. degree programs, they offer master’s degrees in family therapy, public health, biomedical sciences, anesthesia, and a doctoral degree in clinical medical psychology, among others.
+Mercer University‘s School of Medicine opened in 1982 and offers several program options for prospective students.
+In addition to the M.D. program, Mercer offers graduate programs in Biomedical Sciences, Rural Health Sciences, Preclinical Sciences, and Family Therapy.

 We hope this article on medical schools in Georgia was helpful.
-To learn about studying in the United States, make sure to also check out the Study in the USA Page and the Available Programs for International Students in the USA!
+To learn about studying in the United States, make sure to also check out the Study in the USA Page and the Available Courses for International Students!

 About the Author: Hyun Lee